jentjr/flopydoc/README.md

 git checkout -b gh-pages remotes/origin/gh-pages

   * At this point, the directory structure should match the directory structure that was used to create the documentation.
-Changes can now be made to flopy3.git by editing the files in that folder and running the following command from flopy3.git/docs:
+Changes can now be made to flopydoc.git by editing the files in that folder and running the following command from flopydoc.git/docs:

 make html